Economy of Niger: Economic sectors

-Economic sectors

 Agriculture

 The fertile south of Niger near the Niger River.

 Map and growing season for the Nigerien Rice crop.
 Chart shows Normalized Difference Vegetation Index against Long Rains Dry Season (July – Feb), measuring normal years crop growth in the major Rice producing areas of Niger.

 The agricultural economy is based largely upon internal markets, subsistence agriculture, and the export of raw commodities: foodstuffs and cattle to neighbors.
 Foreign exchange earnings from livestock, although difficult to quantify, are considered the second source of export revenue behind mining and oil exports.
 Actual exports far exceed official statistics, which often fail to detect large herds of animals informally crossing into Nigeria.
 Some hides and skins are exported, and some are transformed into handicrafts.

 Niger's agricultural and livestock sectors are the mainstay of all but 18% of the population.
 14% of Niger's GDP is generated by livestock production (camels, goats, sheep and cattle), said to support 29% of the population.
 Thus 53% of the population is actively involved in crop production.
 The 15% of Niger's land that is arable is found mainly along its southern border with Nigeria.

 Drought has turned farmland into useless soil.
 A farmer examines the soil in drought-stricken Niger during the 2005 famine.

 In these areas, Pearl millet, sorghum, and cassava are the principal rain-fed subsistence crops.
 Irrigated rice for internal consumption is grown in parts of the Niger River valley in the west.
 While expensive, it has, since the devaluation of the CFA franc, sold for below the price of imported rice, encouraging additional production.
 Cowpeas and onions are grown for commercial export, as are small quantities of garlic, peppers, potatoes, and wheat.
 Oasis farming in small patches of the north of the country produces onions, dates, and some market vegetables for export.

 But for the most part, rural residents engaged in crop tending are clustered in the south centre and south west of the nation, in those areas (the Sahel) which can expect to receive between 300 and 600 mm of rainfall annually.
 A small area in the southern tip of the nation, surrounding Gaya can expect to receive 700 to 900 mm or rainfall.
 Northern areas which support crops, such as the southern portions of the Aïr Massif and the Kaouar oasis, rely upon oases and a slight increase in rainfall due to mountain effects.
 Large portions of the northwest and far east of the nation, while within the Sahara desert, see just enough seasonal rainfall to support semi-nomadic animal husbandry.
 The populations of these areas, mostly Tuareg, Wodaabe – Fula, and Toubou, travel south (a process called transhumance) to pasture and sell animals in the dry season, north into the Sahara in the brief rainy season.